-For a brief moment we are completely alone in this part of the forest.
+For a brief moment, we are completely alone in this part of the forest.
 So I stop, close my eyes, and just stand still, feeling the gentle breeze against my face and listening to the wind rustling in the bamboo leaves high above my head.
 I take a deep breath of the fresh air which smells of the damp forest.
-Unfortunately the silent moment only last for a couple of minutes before the area is yet again packed with noisy posing tourists snapping selfies.
+Unfortunately, the silent moment only lasts for a couple of minutes before the area is yet again packed with noisy posing tourists snapping selfies.

 Bamboo Grove Kyoto – The Kyoto Bamboo Forest

 We are visiting Japan’s Sagano Bamboo Forest, in Arashiyama area on the outskirts of Kyoto city, popularly referred to as the Kyoto Bamboo forest.
 The Sagano Bamboo Forest is one of Japans most popular tourist attractions, and if you are among those who click on articles with headlines like “Places To See Before You Die” or “The Most Beautiful Forests In The World” chances are that you have seen photos of The Kyoto Bamboo Forest as it is usually on those kinds of lists.

 It is very popular among young Japanese girls and couples to put on their kimonos and head to the Bamboo Grove to go for a walk and take photos.
 Here are two beautifully kimono dressed girls that we stalked:

 So the days where you could have the forest for yourself are long gone!
 The crowds are worst on the weekends when Japanese day-trippers take over the area.
 Arashiyama area is particularly popular during the spring cherry blossom and fall color seasons.